anhgelus/nohtis-apohcalyps-modpack/docs/Writerside/topics/FAQ.md

 # FAQ

+## WhY i CaN't CrAfT?!?!?!

+Because I didn't have the time to implement it.

+In future release, the craft system will be powered by Create.

 ## Can I use this modpack on my server?

 Yes you can, but you have to credit me (Anhgelus Morhtuuzh).